 Fitbit Luxe: The best-looking Fitbit for women

 The Fitbit Luxe is the wearable for women who prioritize pretty.
-Its thin, sleek design includes polished stainless steel casings and jewelry-inspired accessories, plus a vibrant color display.
+Its thin, sleek design includes polished stainless steel casings and jewelry-inspired accessories, plus a vibrant, colorful display.
 In short, its size and style make the Luxe the Fitbit tracker most apt to blend in with your wardrobe.

 However, the Luxe isn’t all style, it’s also smart.
 The device tracks all your fitness basics including steps, distance, and caloric burn.
-Additionally, the Luxe packs an accurate heart-rate sensor and offers stress monitoring, menstrual cycle tracking, and Fitbit’s Sleep Score.
+It also packs an accurate heart-rate sensor and offers stress monitoring, menstrual cycle tracking, and Fitbit’s Sleep Score.
 Throughout our Fibit Luxe review, we found the device offers a solid experience to anyone looking for a basic tracker.

 Overall, we consider the Luxe a bit overpriced, especially for a device only offering connected GPS.
 That being said, it does come with a free six-month trial of Fitbit Premium for new users.
 That add-on and its fashion-forward aesthetic keep the Fitbit Luxe in our list of best Fitbit devices for women.